MeanyLodge/History/docs/Mach.md

 Construct control tower (tow operators sit and watch) as required by insurance policy and lift safety codes <sup>[hw][]</sup>

+#### 2003

+Present engine: 1960 6 cyl.
+292 hp.
+Chevy.
+Total length of rope is 2500 feet.
+Length of uphill trip is about 1000 feet with about 420 feet elevation gain.
+Presently used top speed is 16 mph, as allowed by state authority.
+Previously the top speed was 19+ mph, but it could and occasionally was shifted to 30 mph.
+When propelled up the hill at such speeds it seems as if one was approaching the speed of sound–hence the name "Mach Tow."<sup>[75th][]</sup>

 #### 2013

 "Mach is the oldest rope tow in the state, just as Meany Lodge is the state’s oldest ski area.
 But fire code is forcing a new chapter in Meany history.
 Because the tow house doesn’t meet code, the engine will be replaced by a modern electric motor after this season.
-The Chevy engine will be saved as a backup for Tom-Cat. <sup>[yore][]</sup>
+The Chevy engine will be saved as a backup for Tom-Cat.<sup>[yore][]</sup>

 ##### Email from Mike Lonergan to Matt Simerson, May 5, 2020.